Cadienvan/Cadienvan.github.io/src/pages/blog/en/my-first-10-years-as-a-software-developer.md

 **Trunk-based development is great, but it's not for everyone.**

-I'm in the middle of the _Trunk-based vs. Feature Branches_ war.
+We are in the middle of the _Trunk-based vs. Feature Branches_ war.
 I've seen both sides, and I've seen both sides fail.
 I've seen both sides succeed.
 I've seen both sides fail and succeed at the same time.

 Trunk-based development can help reduce integration issues, improve collaboration, and speed up the development process but, as with any development practice, that is not a one-size-fits-all solution.
-While it helps with what I mentioned above, it can also make review processes harder, effectively reducing the development process because of regressions and bugs.
+While it helps with what I mentioned above, it can complicate review processes, effectively reducing the development process because of regressions and bugs.

-I'm a fan of trunk-based development, but I'm also a fan of _let's learn together and improve together_.
-I've seen feature branches work wonders in some contexts, and I've seen trunk-based development fail miserably in others.
-The key is to find the right trade-off for your team and your project.
+While I favor trunk-based development, I also believe in continuous learning and improvement.
+Feature branches can be very effective in certain situations, and trunk-based development can sometimes fall short.
+The key is finding the right balance for your team and project.

-In my opinion, the best approach is to find a balance between the two, using feature branches for larger features or changes that require more time and collaboration, and trunk-based development for smaller, more straightforward changes.

-I'd suggest using feature branches and keeping them alive for less than a day.
-If your feature can't be merged the next morning, then you should have put a <s>ring</s> _feature flag_ on it.
+As of my experience, I'd recommend a balanced approach: use feature branches for larger, more collaborative features, and trunk-based development for smaller, straightforward changes.
+If you do use feature branches, aim to merge them within a day.
+If the feature isn't ready to merge by the next morning, then you should have put a <s>ring</s> _feature flag_ on it.

 ![Put a ring on it meme](../../../assets/put-a-ring-on-it.gif)

+Generally speaking, I'm against following the rules rigidly, but strongly in favor of understanding them and adapting them to your needs.

 ## 5. Enough Testing Makes You Sleep Better.
 Too Much Testing Gives You Headaches.